-Northend Farmhouse is a pre 1600 thatched building.
-Some parts were reconstructed after a fire in 1640.
-Features such as an Inglenook fireplace, old bread oven and mullion windows combined with plenty of outdoor space, modern comforts and conveniences including large flat screen tvs, mp3 stations and web access, create the ideal place for large family holidays and celebration weekends.
+Northend Farmhouse is a pre 1600 thatched building with historic and modern features like: Inglenook fireplace, bread oven and mullion windows combined with plenty of outdoor space, modern comforts and conveniences including large flat screen tvs, mp3 stations and web access, create the ideal place for large family holidays and celebration weekends.

 Occupants of the farmhouse can also enjoy open access to the higher level stewardship 100 acre farm, the lake and garden.
 Well behaved pets are welcome.
 Extra people can stay by arrangement.